 Know The Difference Between Additional Details And Stat-Dumping

 Raw numbers aren’t necessarily going to help your press release as much as you think they do.
 The key to using statistics is to inform or back up an existing point that you’re making.
 Economy of text is your best friend, so when you add a statistic, be sure to think about it.
 Is this going to somehow inform a journalist’s experience?
 Does it clear up a question they would otherwise need to ask you?

 There are some pieces saying that online press release distribution is dead, but this is a half truth.
 Can partnering with an outside service to distribute your press releases still be effective?
 Yes.
 However, a company that does it well is going to cost you.
 The reason for this is that a good distribution service will have a regularly updated list of media members and journalists that fit your niche, rather than sending your releases to a set list of emails they have on file.
 Cheaper services may have lists with irrelevant or expired contacts.
 For small business owners, it may be more cost effective to try and do the legwork on your own.
 When you are ready to make the jump, you’re best served working with the biggest names around, like PR Newswire and others.

 A successful press release can be the difference between a product or service rollout catching fire or fizzling out.
-The insight in this article can help you figure out exactly how to manage this, but in some cases, you may not have the manpower or manhours to fully put it into practice.
-This is where outside press release writing services are so useful.
-If you’re interested in going this route, Article-Writing.co’s Press Release Writing Service has a current 25% discount from $199 to $149.
-Click here to learn more about the details.
+The insights in this article can help you figure out exactly how to manage this but crafting the perfect press release on your first or fiftieth trial can still be a challenge with all the moving parts.